The Radiological Research Trust was registered with the Charity Commission (registration number 292828) in October 1985.

 Radiology is critical to advancements in medicine and therefore ultimately the care which hospitals can provide you, their patients.

-Twenty-five years on the aims of the Trust remain steadfast in providing critical funding to such an important specialty of medicine.
+Today the aims of the Trust remain steadfast in providing critical funding to such an important specialty of medicine.
 Demand for funding remains high and the Trust remains committed to supporting some of the most exciting research in the field.